skylargivens/lgos/Readme.md

 **OS X Users** - If you're running the standard Apple dev tools, you won't be able to build this project.
 Look into [building a cross-compiler](http://wiki.osdev.org/GCC_Cross-Compiler) or set up a Linux VM.
 </aside>

-Simply run make from within the project directory:
+To build, simply run make from within the project directory:
 ```
 make
 ```
 If all goes well, there should be a file named kernel-001 in the /build directory.
-## Running
+## Running your OS
-Assuming you have qemu installed, run:
+With qemu installed, run:
 ```
 make run
 ```